Installing and Configuring Compliance Scanner for PCF

 Click Review Pending Changes.
 Verify all products are selected.

-Click Apply Changes to complete the installation of Compliance Scanner for PCF.
+Click Apply Changes to complete the installation of Compliance Scanner.